Code-Institute-Submissions/bad-day-fixer/README.md

 I would like to thank:

--   Code institute for giving me the chance to learn something entirely new, my mentor Ignatius for his support and my friends for making me a lot of coffee.
+-   Code institute for giving me the chance to learn something entirely new, my mentor Ignatius for his support and my housemates for making me a lot of coffee.

 - All the amazing people that put tutorials out there for me to learn how to code.